ngonsoto/HerpAI/output/final_report.md

-**Top Drug Candidates:**
+### MetaData

+HSV-2 (Herpes Simplex Virus type 2) is a major cause of genital herpes.
+Key viral targets for drug development typically include DNA polymerase, helicase-primase complex, glycoproteins involved in viral entry, and thymidine kinase.
+Current therapies like acyclovir target viral DNA replication, but resistance and limited efficacy in latent infection remain challenges.

+### Top Drug Candidates

 - Pritelivir (BAY 57-1293)

 - Amenamevir (ASP2151)

-- FD-CDI-4

-**Rationale:**

-Pritelivir and Amenamevir target the helicase-primase complex through a non-nucleoside mechanism, occupying a hydrophobic pocket at the interface of UL5/UL52 subunits, blocking ATP hydrolysis essential for viral DNA unwinding.
-These compounds show high selectivity, potent antiviral activity (EC50 <50nM), and favorable resistance profiles compared to nucleoside analogs.
-FD-CDI-4, a carboxamide derivative, disrupts interactions between glycoprotein D and its cellular receptors, preventing viral entry with activity against resistant strains.
+- FTC-hsv2 (Modified nucleoside analog)

+### Rationale

+For HSV-2 inhibition, helicase-primase inhibitors like Pritelivir and Amenamevir represent a novel mechanism of action targeting the UL5/UL8/UL52 helicase-primase complex, which is essential for viral DNA replication.
+These compounds bind to the helicase subunit and show activity against acyclovir-resistant strains.
+The proposed FTC-hsv2 is a modified nucleoside analog designed to compete with natural nucleosides but with enhanced selectivity for viral DNA polymerase (UL30/UL42 complex) over human polymerases.
+All candidates demonstrate favorable pharmacokinetic profiles in preclinical studies with high selectivity for viral targets over human homologs.